visitscotland/digital-documents/DIGITAL-PARTNER-STANDARDS.md

 ### Security Standards

-VisitScotland’s policies on Security standards are under review, however standard [OWASP principles](https://owasp.org/) along with the Cyber Security standards laid out in this document should be followed.
+VisitScotland’s policies on Security standards are under constant review, however standard [OWASP principles](https://owasp.org/) along with the Cyber Security standards laid out in this document should be followed.

 ### Supported Platforms